 All debtors are required to attend a hearing called the 341 meeting with the bankruptcy court trustee and your creditors.
 This is where you are expected to answer questions related to the information you provided in your forms.
 But, depending on your case, you might need to go to additional hearings.
 Your attorney can represent you in some of these hearings, such as:

 - Any other motion or objection hearings filed either by you, your creditors or the trustee.

 Even before you file your bankruptcy case, your attorney may already discuss with you what these hearings are and which of them require your attendance.

 Contact One of the Best Bankruptcy Attorneys in West Virginia

 Choose bankruptcy attorneys in West Virginia who have the good track record in bankruptcy cases.
 More than knowledge and skills, it will be better if you get bankruptcy attorneys in West Virginia who are also empathetic and fully understand your financial situation in such a way that they also come up with the best possible solutions.
 Go for one of the best attorneys in West Virginia.
-Call Thomas E. McIntire and Associates for your free initial consultation and your first step towards securing your financial future.
+Call Thomas E. McIntire and Associates, L.C. for your free initial consultation and your first step towards securing your financial future.